Regret Minimization and Convergence to Equilibria in General-sum Markov Games: Algorithm and main result

 In this section, we present our algorithm and outline the analysis establishing the regret bound.
 We propose a policy optimization method with a carefully designed regret minimization algorithm employed in each state.
 Specifically, inspired by the work of \cite{anagnostides2022uncoupled}, we equip the swap regret algorithm of \cite{blum2007external} with a variant of optimistic online mirror descent over the truncated action simplex.
 This choice has two important properties; First, it can be shown that online mirror descent (as well as its optimistic variant) with some tuning satisfies weighted regret bounds of the form that emerges from non-stationarity in MDP dynamics which directly depends on the path length of the joint policy sequence.
 Second, the (second-order) path length of the generated policy sequence is $O(\log T)$, a fact we establish by suitable modifications of the arguments presented in \cite{anagnostides2022uncoupled}.

 We remark that the policy update step (described in line 9 of \cref{alg:POSR}) can be performed in polynomial time, since it only requires solving a system of linear equations under linear inequality constraints.
 We refer to \cref{alg:POSR}'s components in different levels by different names.
 Specifically, we refer to the components which perform the OOMD steps at a given state and action (see line 8 of \cref{alg:POSR}) as \emph{base algorithms}.
 On the level above the base algorithms, the components which perform the policy update from each state are referred to as \emph{state algorithms}.
 The guarantee of \cref{alg:POSR} is provided in the statement of our theorem below.
-The important consequence is that when the Markov game's transition kernel is known, i.e., the players have access to the accurate induced $Q$-functions, sub-linear regret of $\widetilde O(T^{3/4})$ is achieved.
-By employing relatively standard arguments this may be extended (under a suitable reachability assumption) to a sub-linear regret bound in the unknown dynamics setting, which we present in \cref{sec:unknown_dynamics}.